Lezgo11/pumpy/README.md

 ## Credits

 * **dev:** Lez
-* **Motivation**: This code is part of the Sustainable Computational Engineering course at RWTH Aachen.
-Many thanks to the course Lecturer and supervisor, Anil and Ana, for the inspiration and tips!
+* **Motivation**: This project was develop as part of the Sustainable Computational Engineering course at RWTH Aachen University.
+Many thanks to the SCE Team, Dr. Anil Yildiz and Anna Simson, for the supervision and feedback!
 * **Inspiration:** countless sleepless nights studying physiology diagrams suring my bachelors.
 Also, the medical community.

 ---